 In 1603, when James VI of Scotland took the throne of England (becoming James I of England) the unicorn joined the lion (representing England) on the British royal insignia.
 Two versions of the crest exist, one in which the lion is crowned and the unicorns stands on the right hand side of the crest, and a Scottish version in which the unicorn and lion are transposed, with the lion now on the left hand side.
 In this Scottish version, both lion and unicorn are adorned with crowns.

 You can also find unicorns in emblems and carvings all across the city.
 On the columns at entrances to the Meadows parkland, a leftover from the International Exhibition which was held at the Meadows in 1886, guarding the entrance to an Irish pub on Forrest Road, painted on doorways, and inside Edinburgh Castle...

 Traditionally, when featuring in a heraldic form, the unicorn is shown wearing a golden chain, securing it to the ground.
 This is a nod to the mythical beliefs that unicorns were magical and therefore unpredictable, and therefore dangerous.
 Some would suggest that in modern times, the chaining of the unicorn embodies the relationship between Scotland and England, with the unicorn unable to roam freely and independently.

 Unicorn figures can be found all across Scotland - the emblem of Stirling Castle, for example, is a unicorn design - as well as around Edinburgh.

-Book an Up-Close and Personal private tour for a unicorn hunt - how many unicorns will you find around the city?!
+Book a private Edinburgh tour for a unicorn hunt - how many unicorns will you find around the city?!